Declaration of Moxviquil

 Another reason was that they did not see any serious effort in real social development, only some subsidies for cement, tin roofs, chickens, and crops.
-They suspected that the state of Chiapas and the European Union had hidden interests in the region, and a certain kind of relationschip with its inhabitants.
+They suspected that the state of Chiapas and the European Union had hidden interests in the region, and a certain kind of relationship with its inhabitants.
 Like previous projects in the region, Prodesis was seen as a counter-insurgency project, designed to divide and rule.

 After they had offered the Declaration to the director of Prodesis and the head of the European Delegation in Mexico-City, some of those who signed the declaration were threatened by Prodesis staff: if they would stand by their signature, they would not receive any kind of government support anymore (like oportunidades or procampo).